arush-garg/S2S-Therapist/README.md

 The app should open in your browser.
 You may be prompted to grant microphone permissions.

-You can also try the app online [here](https://s2s-therapist.streamlit.app/).
+You can also try the app online [here](https://s2s-therapist.streamlit.app/) (you might need to reload the page if Streamlit gives an error).

 *Tip: For best results, use headphones.
 The microphone may pick up the text-to-speech output as user input.*